Panitumumab (Vectibix ®)

 These changes may develop after three months or more.
 Your eyelashes may grow longer and more curly than usual.
 Men may notice they have less beard growth.
 You may notice your head and body hair is finer, curlier or more brittle.

 Some people have hair loss.
 If this happens, it usually develops gradually over several months.
 These changes are usually temporary and gradually improve once treatment is over.
 We have more information about coping with hair loss.

 Your eyes may become watery and feel sore and may become more sensitive to light.
 Your doctor can prescribe eye drops to help with this.
 If your eyes get red and inflamed (conjunctivitis), tell your doctor.
 This is because you may need antibiotic eye drops.
 This drug may also cause blurry vision or eye pain.
 Always tell your doctor or nurse if you have eye pain or notice any change in your vision.

 Some people have indigestion or acid reflux (acid that comes up from the stomach into the gullet).
 Tell your doctor if you are affected as they can prescribe treatment to help.

 You may lose your appetite during your treatment.
 Try to eat small meals regularly.
 Don’t worry if you don’t eat much for a day or two.
 If your appetite doesn’t improve after a few days, let your nurse or dietitian know.
 They can give you advice on getting more calories and protein in your diet.
 They may give you food supplements or meal replacement drinks to try.
 Your doctor can prescribe some of these and you can buy them from chemists.

 Breathing problems or a cough

-This is more likely if you have an existing lung problem.
-Let your doctor know if you notice any increase in breathlessness.
+This is usually mild but may be more severe if you have an existing lung problem.
+Let your doctor know if you develop a cough or notice any increase in breathlessness.